Verbena: Cultivation

 Some species, hybrids and cultivars of verbena are used as ornamental plants.
 They are drought-resistant, tolerating full to partial sun, and enjoy well-drained, average soils.
 Plants are usually grown from seed.
 Some species and hybrids are not hardy and are treated as half-hardy annuals in bedding schemes.
+The most common cultivated kinds of verbena for the garden are the freeze-intolerant garden verbena (V. × hybrida), purpletop vervain (V. bonariensis), and various cold-hardy mock vervains (V. canadensis, V. peruviana).

+A spicebush swallowtail (Papilio troilus) feeding on a cultivated rose verbena (V. canadensis).

 They are valued in butterfly gardening in suitable climates, attracting Lepidoptera such as the Hummingbird hawk-moth, Chocolate albatross, or the Pipevine swallowtail, and also hummingbirds, especially V. officinalis, which is also grown as a honey plant.

 The hybrid cultivars "Silver Anne" and "Sissinghurst" have gained the Royal Horticultural Society's Award of Garden Merit.

 Pests and diseases

 For some verbena pathogens, see List of verbena diseases.
 Cultivated verbenas are sometimes parasitized by sweet potato whitefly (Bemisia tabaci) and spread this pest to other crops.

 Uses

 Although verbena ("vervain") has been used in herbalism and traditional medicine, usually as an herbal tonic, there is no high-quality evidence for its effectiveness.
 Verbena has been listed as one of the 38 plants used to prepare Bach flower remedies, a kind of alternative medicine promoted for its effect on health.
-According to Cancer Research UK, "essence therapists believe that using essences can help to increase your mental, emotional and spiritual wellbeing.
-However, essences are not used to prevent, control, or cure cancer or any other physical condition."
+According to Cancer Research UK, "Essences do not prevent, control, or cure cancer or any other physical condition.

 The essential oil of various species, mainly common vervain, is traded as "Spanish verbena oil".
 Considered inferior to oil of lemon verbena (Aloysia citrodora) in perfumery, it is of some commercial importance for herbalism.